 Stores string data in the database character set format.
 Used for large strings or documents that use the database character set exclusively.
 Characters in the database character set are in a fixed width format.

 National Character Set Large Object

-Stores string data in National Character Set format, typically large strings or documents.
+Stores string data in National Character Set format.
+Used for large strings or documents in the National Character Set.
 Supports characters of varying width format.

 External Binary File

 A binary file stored outside of the database in the host operating system file system, but accessible from database tables.